Dalmuir regeneration project

 Description:

-Phase one of the regeneration project saw two new four-storey blocks built on Jellicoe Street, with low-rise houses with gardens will be built along the south side of Castle Street and Beatty Street.
-Each of the 31 new homes - including two properties suitable for wheelchair users - will be allocated to existing Dalmuir residents at affordable rents.
+Phase one of the regeneration project saw two new four-storey blocks built on Jellicoe Street, with low-rise houses with gardens along the south side of Castle Street and Beatty Street.

 The Link Group, who are leading this project, are working with the local community and partner agencies.
 Their vision is to meet the need for quality, affordable homes for the people of Dalmuir.
 The housing mix of the new scheme ensures that those who are less mobile can access their homes more easily and families can enjoy more spacious properties with gardens.
 The high quality design and specification will minimise fuel poverty while the whole project will ensure that the local community can thrive - now and in the future.